jcorporation/myMPD/README.md

 It's tuned for minimal resource usage and requires only very litte dependencies. myMPD is a fork of ympd.

-This fork provides a reworked ui based on Bootstrap 4.
+This fork provides a reworked ui based on Bootstrap 4 and a modernized backend.

 ![image](https://jcgames.de/stuff/myMPD/screenshots.gif)